Choctaw Stadium: History

 Unlike Arlington Stadium, Choctaw Stadium was not demolished.
 Originally, city officials announced that they would redevelop the structure as part of the Texas Live! complex.
 The redevelopment would have retained the ballpark's outfield office complex and facade, and most of the concourse would have been re-purposed.
 Potential uses included redeveloping the concourse for condos and retail, as well as turning the current field into an amphitheater.
 On December 5, 2018, city officials announced that the stadium would become the home of the Dallas Renegades of the new XFL, beginning with the league's debut in 2020.
 North Texas SC, a USL League 1 team also announced they would play at the renovated stadium.
 Many of the park's lower sections, mostly on the third base side, were removed to make room for the rectangular field which sits horizontally when viewed from behind the home plate.
 New seats were then added to where the ballpark's outfield once lay.

 On September 29, 2019, after the Rangers' last home game against the New York Yankees, home plate was removed and transferred to the new park.
 The renovation project of the stadium from a baseball facility into a football and soccer facility began in October.
-In December 2019, Six Flags Entertainment Corp. announced the company would move its corporate headquarters the following year to the Centerfield Office Building formerly occupied by the Rangers.